khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

   - At the end, we will spend a few minutes summarizing everyone's progress and provide suggestions if needed.

 ### Guest lecture
 - Gendering the Digital World by [Dr. Lisa Smith](https://www.essex.ac.uk/people/smith62403/lisa-smith).

+## Week 20
+### Seminar
+- Any questions?
+- How are you getting on with your essays?

+### Guest lecture
+- The Hacker Ethic: Roots, history and techno-cultural ideology by [Prof. Audrey Guinchard](https://www.essex.ac.uk/people/guinc18306/audrey-guinchard)

 ## References
 Starosielski, Nicole, Hunter Vaughan, Anne Pasek, and Nicholas R. Silcox.
 "Disaggregated Footprints: An Infrastructural Literacy Approach to the Sustainable Internet."
 In The Routledge Handbook of Ecomedia Studies, pp. 111-118.
 Routledge, 2023.
 Available online at [taylorfrancis.com](https://www.taylorfrancis.com/chapters/oa-edit/10.4324/9781003176497-13/disaggregated-footprints-nicole-starosielski-hunter-vaughan-anne-pasek-nicholas-silcox)